-This responsibility has never been more important considering 7/10 employees are disinterested and unhappy at work at this very moment.
+This responsibility has never been more critical, considering 7/10 employees are disinterested and unhappy at work at this very moment.
 The reason?
 It has everything to do with addressing the role of company culture.
 And companies desperately need their employees to be incentivized and motivated.
 Studies show that disengaged employees can cost a company $450-550 million per year in the United States alone.
 Poor company culture can also waste something more valuable than money— time.
-Maia Josebachvili, VP of People at Greenhouse, produced a compelling case study that proved retaining a sales person for three years instead of two yields a difference of $1.3 million in net value to the company over just a three-year period.
+Maia Josebachvili, VP of People at Greenhouse, produced a compelling case study that proved retaining a salesperson for three years instead of two yields a difference of $1.3 million in net value to the Company over just three years.

-What is a Chief Culture Officer?
+What is the Chief Culture Officer?

 The CCO is responsible for incentivizing a team by promoting communication, alignment, goals and recognition.
 Think of it as an objective person analyzing the "culture" of a team.
-In 2017, a Chief Culture Officer ensures that evolving strategies, ideas and initiatives, on both a small and large scale, are in correspondence with the company’s overall mission and business goals.
+In 2017, a Chief Culture Officer ensured that evolving strategies, ideas and initiatives, on both a small and large scale, are in correspondence with the Company's overall mission and business goals.
 This alignment ensures internal teams find emotional fulfillment in the work they do, igniting an emotional connection.
 This can impact everything from the tone at the morning huddle to the frequency of team lunches to the conversations surrounding all decisions.
-Now, we see a growing emphasis placed on the CCO role with the majority of startups immediately hiring to help build a culture that is representative of the values and morals of the founders.
-That's an enormous task but, on a granular level, it means establishing how your company hires, fires, runs meetings, runs sales, deals with customers, reviews performance, manages internal and external conflict and makes decisions.
+Now, we see a growing emphasis placed on the CCO role, with the majority of startups immediately hiring to help build a culture that is representative of the values and morals of the founders.
+That's an enormous task, but, on a granular level, it means establishing how your Company hires, fires, runs meetings, runs sales, deals with customers, reviews performance, manages internal and external conflict and makes decisions.
 And, more than that, it is about defining why you do things the way you do.
 It is also a differentiating factor between success and failure in today's competitive business landscape.

-A Chief Culture Officer must be familiar with these fundamentals and use them to assess the cultural identity of your brand and how it relates to your value proposition, one of the first signifiers of success.This cultural identity is important because, as Alexander Osterwalder describes:“Corporate cultures of many organizations are outdated.
-These cultures come from a different era that was dominated by manufacturing and rigid hierarchies; and not a world dominated by knowledge work, digitization, and an opinionated globally distributed workforce.”Take Netflix for example.
-The streaming service revolutionized HR manuals around the globe when its Chief Culture Officer and co-founder Patty McCord released a 124-page document called "Netflix Culture: Freedom & Responsibility."
-In summary, Netflix’ staff were evaluated based on output — not on the times that an employee clocked in and out.
+Today, our world dominated is by knowledge and information, digitization, and a globally distributed workforce.
+Take Netflix, for example.
+The streaming service revolutionized HR manuals around the globe when its CCO and co-founder Patty McCord released a 124-page document called "Netflix Culture: Freedom & Responsibility."
+In summary, Netflix's staff were evaluated based on output — not on the times that an employee clocked in and out.
 Patty describes this as "hire, reward, and tolerate only fully formed adults."

 A great deal of this has to do with the growing importance of cultural compatibility in the workplace — think emotional intelligence.
-In fact, millennials have surpassed Gen Xers as the largest generation in the labour force.
+Millennials have surpassed Gen Xers as the largest generation in the labour force.
 Companies are grappling with how to incentivize this new generation since it's not about productivity.
 It's about employee loyalty.
-And this is a cause for concern since 60 per cent of millennials leave an employer before the three year mark.
+And this is a cause for concern since 60 percent of millennials leave an employer before the three-year mark.
 This is due to the fundamental differences between how previous generations viewed '"work" compared to Gen Y. Millennials measure productivity based on the result of their output, not by the sheer number of hours worked.
 They view work as a 'thing' and not a 'place.'"
 The CCO ties HR with business processes to create a culture of productivity.